vtsiatouras/311-chicago-incidents/README.md

 python manage.py createsuperuser
 ```

-The API, the Swagger page and the Admin page are avalaible to the same addresses that refered above.
+The API, the Swagger page and the Admin page are available to the same addresses that referred above.
 The Vue.js client is available at http://127.0.0.1:5000/

 ## Database Report